 1. Write it down

-I want you to start writing down what’s keeping you in the past.
+I want you to start writing down what’s kept you in the past.

 Grab a piece of paper, put a date on it, and start writing down the reasons why you’re stuck in the past.
 Ask yourself why you’re finding it hard to stop regretting the past or worrying about the things that happened years ago.
 Then try to answer them as thoroughly as you can.